dump247/aws-mock-metadata/README.md

    directory
   * See Configuration section
   * These permanent keys are used to generate the session keys using the MFA token
+  * There must be an MFA device associated with the account
 3. Run `macos-server`
   * Prompts for password to setup an IP alias and firewall forwarding rule.
   * You can examine the script and run the commands separately.
 The